 - Arantxa Rodriguez Uribe (Research Design, Causal Inference, Data Management and Statistical Analysis with R, Stata, QGIS)

 Each consultant offers office hours each semester.
 To schedule an appointment with our consultants, send us an e-mail including the details of your research:

-We will respond to your inquries in the order they were received within no longer than 72 hours during the week.
+We will respond to your inquiries in the order they were received within 72 hours during the week.